Bradbev/flatland/docs/notes.md

 - error handling, or lack of it.
 I really want to wrap up every error created and log it at the create point with a stack (?).
 Need a way to pipe errors into an editor dialog window

+- some sort of global context for the "world", otherwise objects won't be able to interact with each other.

 # Next Goal
 - Tags on the struct/tag handling clean up (ie `flat:"<tags>"`)
 - Asset package needs cleaning, code coverage etc